BlueBrain/sonata-extension/source/blueconfig.rst

 .. blueconfig_section:: Modification
     :description:
-     Applies the necessary steps to simulate a chosen tissue manipulation from those available
+     (Deprecated, will need a new version for SONATA) Applies the necessary steps to simulate a chosen tissue manipulation from those available

     .. blueconfig_value:: GifParamsPath